 The other bondsan was attempting to lead the woman away, but she was stronger than she looked and resisted his efforts.

 “I bet you’re in your early twenties, right?” the bondsan asked Baram.

 Baram’s smile didn’t slip, and he put a friendly hand on the bondsan’s shoulder.

 Avril ducked down below the windowsill as the bondsan turned to lead Baram along the street.
-Something about the way he asked his question made Avril think, They can’t be looking for people of a certain age, can they?
+Something about the way he asked his question made Avril think, Are they looking for people of a certain age?

 Avril was twenty-two.